 For quick start use these templates.

 For quick guide of what typesetting tool to use see here.

 The full power of TeX is revealed in innumerable number of packages.
 Here are some of them (note that most of the links here are to a local miktex folder):

 - Core packages:

 - hyperref – hypertext marks in LaTeX:

 - TeXworks – default for MiKTeX, see MiKTeX installation instructions

-- Scientific Word 5.5 (commercial) – WYSIWYG program for generating tex-documents.
+- Scientific Word 6.1 (free, discontinued) – WYSIWYG program for generating tex-documents.

 The resulting tex-documents look rather rude and should be modified before being compiled.